Gueststream-Inc/VRPConnector/README.txt

 == Changelog ==
 = 1.3.5 =
 * Fixed bug in [vrpSearch] shortcode to allow guests to override default sort and order.
+* Fixed bug in paginator that was creating links to pages that did not exist.

 = 1.3.4 =
 * Fixed bug in search so when a guest searches without entering an arrival date all units are shown instead of no units due to the broken arrival date.